 The myth of the noble savage

-This was explain in great detail by Steven Plinker in his seminal book The Blank Slate: The Modern Denial of Human Nature.
-There belief holds that prior to the arrival of western civilization, people everywhere lived in peace and harmony with each other and with nature.
+This was explained in great detail by Steven Plinker in his seminal book The Blank Slate: The Modern Denial of Human Nature.
+Their belief holds that prior to the arrival of western civilization, people everywhere lived in peace and harmony with each other and with nature.
 This is far from the truth.
 If anything, even despite the horrific wars of the 20th Century, humanity has become more peaceful over time.
 Early humans were very warlike and did their damnedest to harness nature, which was the biggest threat to their survival.
 They just didn’t have the tools to do the damage we can.
 Sun Tzu didn’t write the “Art of War” as a thought experiment.
-It was estimated that prior to the rise of civilization and agriculture, 60% of males in some regions could expect to die from the hands of another person through warfare, murder or execution.
+It was estimated that prior to the rise of civilization and agriculture, 60% of males in some regions could expect to die at the hands of another person through warfare, murder or execution.
 Mass burning of land was a common way to flush out animals.
 People in developing countries are neither innocents nor scoundrels.
 They are just like anyone else.

 When an ethnic restaurant opens up in a western country, that’s diversity.
 When a western restaurant opens up in a non-western country, that’s cultural imperialism.
 If diversity is good for us, why isn’t it good for others?
 Preservation of culture is considered an asset when practiced by other countries, but a liability when practiced at home.
 There are more Chinese restaurants in the US than McDonald’s, Burger Kings, Wendy’s and KFCs….COMBINED.
 I don’t think anyone is worried about a Chinese cultural takeover of America.
 A few McDonald’s and Starbucks overseas is hardly an invasion.
 Author Rachel Laudan noted the response by one of her Mexican friends who was criticized for serving Italian food; “Why can’t we eat spaghetti, too?”

-Confusing modernization and westernization
+Confusing Modernization and Westernization

 Through the power of guns, germs and steel, the first part of the world to modernize was Europe and North America.
 As other countries modernize, many people confuse this technological advancement with becoming more western.
 In the above example, Samoans have TV, but they mostly still live in traditional fales and have strong village and family ties.
 Japan is a fully modern country, yet it is most definitely not western.
 Technology isn’t culture.
 While there are some groups that resist technological change, the vast majority of humanity has quickly grabbed at any innovation which will make life easier.
-The classic modern example are cell phones, which have found their way to some of the poorest and remote places on Earth.
+The classic modern example is cell phones, which have found their way to some of the poorest and remote places on Earth.

 A static view of history

-If you take a very long view of human history, it can be thought of as nothing but a flow of people, ideas and cultures.
+If you take a very long view of human history, it can be thought of as nothing but a flow of people, ideas, and cultures.
 Empires rise and fall.
 Religions come and go.
 Trade routes open and ideas and technologies are exchanged.
-The clothing, dances and music of a country can really be considered fashions and fads of a particular era as much as pillars of particular cultures.
-The design of the Ming Dynasty in China are different than that of the Chin.
+The clothing, dances, and music of a country can really be considered fashions and fads of a particular era as much as pillars of particular cultures.
+The design of the Ming Dynasty in China is different than that of the Chin.
 When you hear the traditional music of a people, that music may only go back a few hundred years, if even that far.
 The arrival of Buddhism in SE Asia dates back to about the time of the Protestant Reformation in Europe.
 Prior to that Hinduism was dominant.
 When you visit a monastery in Thailand, you are not seeing something which has been there from time immemorial, you are viewing something with a definite beginning only a few hundred years ago.
 Expecting everyone you meet in a country to be wearing traditional dress is like expecting everyone in the United States to be wearing stovepipe hats and bonnets.
 Cultures and tastes change over time.